maxiherzog/uat-plugin/README.md

 ```
 Keep in mind that this generates 4 filetypes: cpg, dbf, prj, shp, shx
 If you set this Tool up on a server, you might consider running this very rarely, because the infra_score won't change much over time.

+## No files?
+We have example data
+We ran the analysis for a city in Germany: Heidelberg
+You can use the grid file found in `assets`.

+Feel also free to use the hand-crafted `tagweights.csv`.

+You can see the result [here](http://wirvsvirus.lpk-server.de/).

 ## Generating the Shape File
 If you got your files(especially the .shp and .shx) you can generate the final scores by executing